rubixchain/learn/content/proofchain.md

 ---
-title: Proof Chain
+title: Proofchain/ Token chain
 geekdocBreadcrumb: false
 aliases: ["/data", "/about/data", "/contributing/data"]
 ---

- The Rubix global state will be made of about 51.4 million Proofchains.
+ The Rubix global state will be made of about 51.4 million Proofchains also called as token chains.
 Each Proofchain is bound by one unique utility token.
-A ProofChain PT is made of all transactions that use token Tn to confirm.
+A Proofchain PT is made of all transactions that use token Tn to confirm.
 All transactions within a Proofchain PT are validated individually and sequentially.
 However, transactions of different Proofchains are validated asynchronously and parallelly.